 The 4th mode is specifically for driving self-tapping screws and goes back to the 3 impacts per minute.
 In short, these four modes offer an incredible level of versatility for a wide range of driving applications.

 The team and I find ourselves performing every phase of the carpentry process from new construction to finish work.
 Over the last decade, the impact driver has become indispensable for this kind of work.
 I use one every day.
-The power range of the Hitachi Triple Hammer impact driver only amplified its usefulness because it could handle big lag bolts down to thin trim fasteners.
+The power range of the Metabo HPT Triple Hammer impact driver only amplified its usefulness because it could handle big lag bolts and then drop down to thin trim fasteners.

 This thing is powerful!
 Its compactness really belies the force it can generate.
 We typically use square-headed screws because they don’t strip out as easily as Phillips head and the impact driver was more than enough tool for everything I asked it to do.
 In fact, as I acclimated to it, I sheared a couple of screw heads off!

-It’s very comfortable in the hand.
-Hitachi has historically done a great job with handle and balance ergonomics – a trend that is clearly continuing.
+The tool is very comfortable in the hand.
+Metabo HPT has historically done a great job with handle and balance ergonomics – a trend that is clearly continuing.
 The variable speed trigger gives you ample control over the drive.
 It does all this and is quieter than other impact drivers I’ve used, too, though not as quiet as the new oil pulse options.

 Run-time and Battery

-Hitachi includes a pair of their new compact 3.0 amp hour batteries in the kit.
-Hitachi veterans will immediately notice the size difference as the 3.0 was their full-size battery just last year.
-Users that want even more run time can get their hands on Hitachi’s new 6.0 amp hour battery to supplement what comes in the kit.
+Metabo HPT includes a pair of their compact 3.0 amp hour batteries in the kit.
+Metabo HPT and Hitachi veterans will immediately notice the size difference as the 3.0 was their full-size battery not that long ago.
+Users that want even more run time can get their hands on Metabo HPT’s 6.0 amp hour battery to supplement what comes in the kit or use one of their MultiVolt batteries.

 The quick charger is remarkable – it charges the included batteries in 20 minutes!
 I can use the impact driver heavily for about 4 hours before draining it, so there’s ample time for the next battery to be ready to go or even for it to simply charge during lunch.

-The Hitachi Triple Hammer Impact Driver body is well-covered with no-mar rubberized pads which protect the driver in the heavy construction phase and protects floors and countertops in the finish carpentry phase.
+The Metabo HPT Triple Hammer Impact Driver body is well-covered with no-mar rubberized pads which protect the driver in the heavy construction phase and protects floors and countertops in the finish carpentry phase.

-New work light modes are an emerging trend in the market and Hitachi is on board.
+Work light modes are an emerging trend in the market and Metabo HPT is on board.
 Using the controls on the base of the handle, the work light can be constantly on as a flashlight, a work light that only illuminates when you’re pulling the trigger (traditional function), or totally off if you’re working in bright conditions and want to save some juice.
-I’ve pulled the trigger on other tools just to use the light to illuminate dark areas, so I like Hitachi’s attention to detail on this.
+I’ve pulled the trigger on other tools just to use the light to illuminate dark areas, so I like Metabo HPT’s attention to detail on this.

 This impact driver is also light enough that using the belt hook doesn’t weigh you down too much.
 I’m not a big fan of the tether but not so much that I’ve cut it off yet – that’s about my only gripe!
-Hitachi may actually be ahead of the game though.
-There’s no telling when OSHA will drop the hammer on tethering requirements for all tools used at height.
+Still, you need it if you’re working at height and I’d rather have it when I need it.

 The Bottom Line